jbmokuz/pumpkin_spyce/README.md

 # Pumpkin Spyce
 A python library to add pumpkin spice to objects.
 Please don’t expect to much, this library is quite disappointing, just like pumpkin spice!
-It also adds unnecessary cost and ruins perfectly good ~~coffee~~ classes.
-Contains %0 pumpkin.
+It also adds unnecessary cost, contains no actual pumpkin and ruins perfectly good ~~coffee~~ classes.

 ## How to use
-Say you are making some Node class for a binary tree you are making.
+Say you are making some Node class for a binary tree.
 ```
 class Node(object):
     def __init__(self,value):